TalasZh/jarvis/README.txt

 1. Download and install a MySQL 5.x database from http://dev.mysql.com/downloads/mysql/5.0.html#downloads.

+2. According to jdbc.* properties in the pom.xml, create a database and grant permissions

+3. Jarvis uses Atlassian Crowd SSO to authenticate users so we also need set up 'jarvis-test.critical-factor.com' point to localhost.
+Usually we can add it to /etc/hosts file.

-2. Run "mvn jetty:run" and view the application at http://localhost:8080.
+4. Run "mvn jetty:run" and view the application at http://jarvis-test.critical-factor.com:8080.

-3. More information can be found at:
+5. More information can be found at:

    http://appfuse.org/display/APF/AppFuse+QuickStart

-4. Download and install Cassandra from http://cassandra.apache.org/download/
+6. Download and install Cassandra from http://cassandra.apache.org/download/